 As electricity demand increases, most currently operating nuclear power plants will begin reaching the end of their 60-year operating licenses (the 40-year initial license with one 20-year license renewal).
 If currently operating nuclear power plants do not operate beyond 60 years, the total fraction of generated electrical energy from nuclear power will begin to decline—even with the expected addition of new nuclear generating capacity.
 The oldest commercial plants in the United States reached their 40th anniversary and began operations under their first 20-year license renewal period in 2009.

-To provide the technical basis for this life extension, the following four R&D pathways have been identified:
+To provide the technical basis for this life extension, the following four Research and Development (R&D) pathways have been identified: